 If you must use mutation in custom middleware, consider what happens when subagents, parallel tools, or concurrent agent invocations run at the same time.

 Deep agent tools can make use of virtual file systems to store, access, and edit files.
-By default, deep agents use a StateBackend.If you are using skills or memory, you must add the expected skill or memory files to the backend before creating the agent.
+By default, Deep Agents use a StateBackend.If you are using skills or memory, you must add the expected skill or memory files to the backend before creating the agent.

 StateBackend